veloren/book/src/contributors/artists/voxel-models.md

 ## How do I get the rank of an artist?

-Self motivated model creation, shwoing general excitement about Veloren and high quality content along with a moderate to high activity on the Discord will earn you the rank of an Artist.
+Self motivated model creation, showing general excitement about Veloren and high quality content along with a moderate to high activity on the Discord will earn you the rank of an Artist.
 Becoming a Contributor is easier and only involves showing any kind of motivation to contribute to Veloren.

 ## What is the art-and-assets working group?